Welcome to our FAQ! Questions are organized in three categories:

 SGGN purchases organic seed for starts sown in volunteer-operated greenhouses made available by generous individuals and organizations.
 In 2021 three greenhouses produced 22,000 starts that were distributed to giving gardens, food bank clients, and kitchen garden meal programs.
 (By comparison: In 2015, five greenhouses produced nearly 14,000 starts that were distributed to the giving gardens, helping them extend their growing seasons.
 In 2016 four greenhouses produced 12,000 starts.
 The volunteers have developed some wonderful expertise — if you’d like to begin a similar program please reach out.)

 How does the food get to the food banks?

 Volunteers harvest the produce and often drive the produce to the food banks themselves.
 Where there are large volumes to donate on a regular basis, food banks may send their own van or volunteers to pick it up.
 Giving gardens are always looking for volunteer drivers to help deliver what they grow and food banks are often looking for volunteer drivers too.
-Contact a giving garden near you to find out how you can help!
+Contact a giving garden or food bank near you to find out how you can help!

 How much food is actually grown in Seattle’s giving gardens?

 In 2016 more than 47,711.5 pounds of produce were provided to the food banks, kitchens serving meals to the poor, and to low income individuals.
 Several hundred vegetable starts (tomatoes and greens) were also provided to low income individuals to grow food for themselves.